 For starters, a business rule is always far more granular in nature than a business decision.
-In a typical application, a business decision usually represents the end point of an entire transaction.
-But a business rule is more about the details of implementation, constraints and data.
+In a typical application, a business decision usually represents the endpoint of an entire transaction.
+But a business rule is more about the details of implementation, constraints, and data.

-Sometimes, policies are represented as a collection of business rules (i.e.ruleset), but they’d better to be modeled as a business decisions.
+Sometimes, policies are represented as a collection of business rules (i.e.ruleset), but they'd better be modeled as operational business decisions.
 In this scenario, a business decision, for example, whether or not to approve a customer loan would constitute a business decision based on the organization policy which may be the outcome of the execution of a large number of business rules.

 Hierarchy and Dependencies

-Business decisions live in different level of abstractions.
+Business decisions live on different levels of abstractions.
 So essentially a business decision may be dependent upon an entire hierarchy and sequential flow of the business rules which ultimately support that decision.
 Every input to the final decision is supported by a network of dependencies driven by business rule outcomes.
 These outcomes are tangible in that they support everyday operational efficiencies and can be easily understood by management.
 At a much deeper level, the microcosm of business rules that led to an intended and justifiable outcome needs to be carefully managed and innately understood by subject matter experts, ideally without the need for IT intervention.

 Also consider that a business decision lends itself to being measured for effectiveness and efficiency, whereas a business rule does not.
 There are rarely key performance indicators attributed to a business rule, whereas KPIs are measured for business decisions as a matter of course.
 In other words, business decisions deliver a tangible result and are directly related to business processes, especially at the service level, whereas business rules do not necessarily do so and may rely on other related dependencies to achieve an outcome.